embecosm/epiphany-sdk/README.md

     sudo yum install bison flex gcc gmp-devel libmpc-devel ncurses-devel \
     mpfr-devel texinfo

-In addition, you will need to clone the repositories for each tool chain component (there are three repositories, not just one).
+In addition, you will need to clone the repositories for each SDK component (there are three repositories, not just one).
 These should be peers of this toolchain directory.
 If you have yet to clone this directory then the following commands are appropriate for creating a new directory